rumblelabs/rumble-cookbooks/README.md

 1. Setup a new **cloud**
 2. Setup a new application (no deployable asset)
-3. Add this as the custom cookbooks URL.
+3. Add this repo as the custom cookbooks URL.
 4. Define custom JSON.
 5. Create an instance
 6. Add custom deploy recipe `jenkins::default`
 7. Update cookbooks
 8. Deploy
 9. Configure SSH (see below)
+10. Configure DNS
-10. Test!
+11. Test!

 ```json
 {